AMSAT-NA/PacSatFSKBoard/BoardInfo.md

 * L35 was broken off in the process of removing C112 and need to be replaced.
 There's a 15nH one there for now.

+* Currently the MAX4995 for the PA is bypassed for experimenting.

 ## Board 8 - 3rd board I worked on